vbookshelf/myOfflineAi-PrivacyFirst/README.md

 This app is designed as a private, local tool.
 The primary security model relies on your machine being secure.

-This app is provided without warranties.<br>
-I suggest that you do a privacy audit of the code before using the app.
+I suggest that you do a privacy audit of the code before using the app.<br>
 There are no opaque executables.
 Everything is plain text.

-The single-file Flask app architecture places all the necessary code — HTML, CSS, JavaScript, and Python — into a single app.py file.
+The single-file Flask app architecture places all the necessary code — HTML, CSS, JavaScript and Python — into a single app.py file.
 This makes the code easy to audit because a compliance professional can review the entire application design and logic in one place without needing to navigate a complex file structure.

 Files to inspect:
 - app.py